DimaEnotoff/FriendlyCLP/Readme.md

 ```C#
 public bool GetHelp(string path, out string helpArticle)
 ```
 Method returns _true_ if `path` points to an existing element.
-Empty path is also considered valid, it points to the root of the command tree.
+An empty path is also considered valid.
+It points to the command tree's root.

-If `path` points to a command group, including root, the command tree of this group is returned.
+If `path` points to a command group, including the root command group, a command tree of this group is returned.

 Full tree, empty `path`:
 ```